qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 .. tip:: **Live update rendering**

-   The :ref:`layer_styling_panel` provides you with some of the common features of the Layer properties dialog and is a good modeless widget that you can use to speed up the configuration of the layer styles and automatically view your changes in the map canvas.
+   The :ref:`layer_styling_panel` provides you with some of the common features of the Layer properties dialog and is a good modeless widget that you can use to speed up the configuration of the layer styles and view your changes on the map canvas.

 .. note::

-   Because properties (symbology, label, actions, default values, forms...) of embedded layers (see :ref:`nesting_projects`) are pulled from the original project file and to avoid changes that may break this behavior, the layer properties dialog is made unavailable for these layers.
+   Because properties (symbology, label, actions, default values, forms...) of embedded layers (see :ref:`nesting_projects`) are pulled from the original project file, and to avoid changes that may break this behavior, the layer properties dialog is made unavailable for these layers.

 .. _raster_information:

 Information Properties
 ======================

-The |metadata| :guilabel:`Information` tab is read-only and represents an interesting place to quickly grab summarized information and metadata on the current layer.
+The |metadata| :guilabel:`Information` tab is read-only and represents an interesting place to quickly grab summarized information and metadata for the current layer.
 Provided information are:

 * based on the provider of the layer (format of storage, path, data type, extent, width/height, compression, pixel size, statistics on bands, number of columns, rows and no-data values of the raster...);
-* picked from the :ref:`filled metadata <raster_metadata>`: access, links,
+* picked from the :ref:`provided metadata <raster_metadata>`: access,
-  contacts, history... as well as data information (CRS, Extent, bands...).
+  links, contacts, history... as well as dataset information (CRS, Extent, bands...).

-.. _label_sourcetab:
+.. _raster_sourcetab:

 Source Properties
 =================

 The |system| :guilabel:`Source` tab displays basic information about the selected raster, including:

 * the :guilabel:`Layer name` to display in the :guilabel:`Layers Panel`;
-* setting the :guilabel:`Coordinate Reference System`:
+* the :guilabel:`Coordinate Reference System`:
-  Displays the layer's :ref:`Coordinate Reference System (CRS) <layer_crs>`.
-You can change the layer's CRS, selecting a recently used one in the drop-down list or clicking on |setProjection| :sup:`Select CRS` button (see :ref:`crs_selector`).
+  Displays the layer's
+  :ref:`Coordinate Reference System (CRS) <layer_crs>`.
+  You can change the layer's CRS, by selecting a recently used one in the drop-down list or clicking on |setProjection| the :sup:`Select CRS` button (see :ref:`crs_selector`).
-  Use this process only if the CRS applied to the layer is a wrong one or if none was applied.
-If you wish to reproject your data into another CRS, rather use layer reprojection algorithms from Processing or :ref:`Save it into another layer <general_saveas>`.
+  Use this process only if the layer CRS is a wrong or not specified.
+  If you wish to reproject your data, use a reprojection algorithm from Processing or
+  :ref:`Save it as new dataset <general_saveas>`.

 .. _figure_raster_properties:

 .. figure:: img/rasterPropertiesDialog.png
    :align: center

-   Raster Layers - Source Properties Dialog
+   Raster Layer Properties - Source Dialog

 .. index:: Symbology, Single Band Raster, Three Band Color Raster, Multi Band Raster

-.. _label_symbology:
+.. _raster_symbology:

 Symbology Properties
 ====================